 American author and humorist, Mark Twain, said, “I can live on a good compliment two weeks with nothing else to eat.”
 The next time you have an opportunity to give someone feedback, don’t let your input make them feel as if they’re picking their ego off the floor.
 Instead, give them a genuine gift of thoughtful feedback that specifically breaks down what’s working about their individual approach and tell them how that made you feel.
 Your feedback will not only be memorable, but it will inspire many more repeat performances.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: feedback, gratitude, leadership, teamwork, transparency
+Sign up here.Tags: feedback, gratitude, leadership, Patagonia, teamwork, transparency